Nuncie Sacco, member of 1949 Hammonton Little League World Series champs and a Mainland coach, AD, dies

 Gatley considered Sacco a mentor and then a friend with whom he had “an immediate connection.”

-"I got to know Nuncie when I was a student at Mainland back in the late '70s.
-Actually, we had some nice conversations, student to AD, never in a million years thinking I'd be in the same position he was."
+“I got to know Nuncie when I was a student at Mainland back in the late ‘70s.
+Actually, we had some nice conversations, student to AD, never in a million years thinking I’d be in the same position he was,” Gatley said.

 Over the years, they bonded over their shared experience of overseeing a large high school sports program.
 The Saccos lived for years on Wabash Avenue in Linwood, just a couple of blocks from the school.
 On Gatley’s way home from work, he would often see Sacco out front, tending to the lawn, and he’d stop to chat.